 These are comments from the best leader I encountered while in the Canadian Army.
-I entitled it ‘You Think You Know Someone’ because after reading my blog recently (Jan 2020), Gord Grant admitted that he had me somewhat wrong.
+I entitled it ‘You Think You Know Someone’ because after reading my blog in 2020, Gord Grant admitted that he had me somewhat wrong.
 I think that happens a lot with folks.
 We THINK we know someone, but, there is actually so much going on below the surface.

 Colonel (retired) Gordon Grant Says:

 “I have read the entire blog and will use this opportunity to make some summary comments.
 First, unlike your readers, I was with you for a small part of your journey.
 You and Dean were lieutenants under my command in Germany.
 I watched your personal relationship grow as well as your professional development.
 This gave me a reference point on which to gauge your stories.
 I found myself constantly comparing the lives of M and Dean as I understood them, against the reality check provided in your stories.
 Your blog confirmed (and reinforced) my good opinion of you both.
 But I had no idea that you were in constant crisis.
 And I am gobsmacked at the challenges you faced and overcame.
 You and Dean are strong, compassionate and committed partners, parents and citizens.
 Your travels have armed you with a mature appreciation of other cultures.
 You showed tremendous courage in writing this blog.
 You presented a frank and transparent presentation of your life.
 It is well written and takes us to euphoric heights and the depth of your despair.
 Your willingness to address the most intimate details will help others with their struggles.
 You are a talented writer.
 You combine humour with a no-holds-bared approach to describing your journey.
 You need to keep writing for two reasons: a.
 Writing is your cathartic release.
 It is an important coping tool in your tool box; and b.
 There are countless people who face similar challenges and would benefit from your shared experiences.
 It provides a desperately needed hope.
 Well done, M, well done, indeed.